Mahjabinjannat/Mahjabinjannat/README.md

 ## 👩‍💻 About Me

-I'm a Computer Science and Engineering graduate who is passionate about **web development and problem solving**.
-I'm currently exploring the JavaScript ecosystem, especially **JavaScript, TypeScript, and React.js**, while building different projects to strengthen my practical skills.
+I'm a Computer Science and Engineering graduate with a passion for **web development and problem solving**.
+I'm currently exploring the JavaScript ecosystem, particularly **JavaScript, TypeScript, and React.js**, while building projects to strengthen my practical skills.

 I enjoy turning ideas into functional projects, experimenting with new technologies, and solving programming problems on online judges.
 I'm also a **quick learner** who enjoys continuously improving my skills and taking on new challenges.

 ### 🌱 Currently

-* 🔭 Exploring **JavaScript, TypeScript & React.js**
+- 🔭 Exploring **JavaScript, TypeScript & React.js**
-* 🛠️ Building projects to strengthen my frontend development skills
+- 🛠️ Building projects to strengthen my frontend development skills
-* 🧩 Practicing **problem solving** on online judges
+- 🧩 Practicing **problem solving** on online judges
-* 📚 Continuously learning modern web development technologies
+- 📚 Continuously learning modern web development technologies
-* 🚀 Working towards becoming a professional **Frontend Developer**
+- 🚀 Working towards becoming a professional **Frontend Developer**

 ---